 Text box.
 The name of the operation.
-The name of an operation has a leading lower case letter, with words separated by "bumpy caps#.

-The ArgoUML critics will complain about operation names that do not have an initial lower case letter.

-If you wish to follow the Java convention of constructors having the same name as the class, you will violate this rule.
+The name of an operation has a leading lower case letter, with words separated by "bumpy caps".
+Note The ArgoUML critics will complain about operation names that do not have an initial lower case letter.
+Tip 1 If you wish to follow the Java convention of constructors having the same name as the class, you will violate this rule.
 Silence the critic by setting the stereotype create for the constructor operation.

-Drop down selector.
+Stereotype Drop down selector.
 There are two UML standard stereotypes for Operation (from the parent metaclass, BehavioralFeature), create and destroy.

-You should use create as the stereotype for constructors, and destroy for destructors (which are called "finalize# methods under Java).

-icon.
-If a stereotype has been selected, clicking button 1 will navigate to the stereotype property panel (see Section 17.4, "Stereotype#).
+Tip You should use create as the stereotype for constructors, and destroy for destructors (which are called "finalize" methods under Java).
+Navigate Stereotype icon.
+If a stereotype has been selected, clicking button 1 will navigate to the stereotype property panel (see Section 17.4, "Stereotype").

-Owner

 Text box.
 Records the class which contains this operation.

-Button 1 double click on the entry will navigate to the class.
+Owner Button 1 double click on the entry will navigate to the class.

-public.
-The operation is available to any artifact that can see the owning class.

-- private.
-The operation is available only to the owning class (and any inner classes). - protected.
-The operation is available only to the owning class, or artifacts that are subclasses of the owning class.

-Check box, with entries abstract, leaf, root, query, and static.
+Visibility Radio box, with entries public, private, protected and package. public.
+The operation is available to any artifact that can ٠ see the owning class. private.
+The operation is available only to the owning class ٠ (and any inner classes). protected.
+The operation is available only to the owning ٠ class, or artifacts that are subclasses of the owning class. package.
+The operation is available only artifacts contained in the same package.
+Modifiers Check box, with entries abstract, leaf, root, query, and static.